-- 1. Annotate unannotated_method in full.
-This approach provides the the strongest guarantees, but may require you to annotate additional methods that unannotated_method calls. - 2.
-Annotate only the signature of unannotated_method, and suppress warnings in its body (see Section 2.4). - 3.
-Suppress all warnings related to uses of unannotated_method (see Section 2.4).
+- 1. Annotate unannotated\method in full.
+This approach provides the the strongest guarantees, but may require you to annotate additional methods that unannotated\method calls. - 2.
+Annotate only the signature of unannotated\method, and suppress warnings in its body.
+Two ways to do this are via a @SuppressWarnings annotation or by not running the checker on that file (see Section 2.4). - 3.
+Suppress all warnings related to uses of unannotated\method via the checkers.skipClasses Java property (see Section 2.4).
 Since this can suppress more warnings than you may expect, it is usually better to annotate at least the method's signature.
 If you choose the boundary between the annotated and unannotated code wisely, then you only have to annotate the signatures of a few classes/methods (e.g., the public interface to a library or package).

-Section 8 discusses adding annotations to signatures when you do not have source code available.
+Section 9 discusses adding annotations to signatures when you do not have source code available.
 Section 2.4 discusses suppressing warnings.

-If you annotate additional libraries, please share them with us so that we can distribute the annotations with the Checker Framework; see Section 10.2.
+If you annotate additional libraries, please share them with us so that we can distribute the annotations with the Checker Framework; see Section 11.2.